UWPCE-PythonCert/PythonCertDevel/_sources/modules/Files.rst.txt

 Paths
 -----

-Paths are generally handled with simple strings (or Unicode strings)
+Paths are generally handled with simple strings (or Unicode strings).

 Relative paths: